Oxygen tilt-driven polar super-orders in BiFeO3-based superlattices

 The present work, by means of ab-initio calculations, reveals that tilt-induced nanotwin super-orders can be engineered in multiferroic BiFeO\textsubscript{3}-based SLs.
 We also show that, even in BFO/metal SLs, one may generate antipolar displacements due to trilinear couplings acting in the nanotwin phase.
-Furthermore, the coupling between the out-of-plane polar displacements, in-plane (anti)polar and tilts may have revealed a new way of controlling the polarization in hybrid improper ferroelectrics of hybrid improper polar metals, by tuning the metallicity of the spacing layer in BiFeO\textsubscript{3} SLs, for instance via optical means.
+Furthermore, the coupling between the out-of-plane polar displacements, in-plane (anti)polar and tilts { may be a step towards} control of the polarization in hybrid improper ferroelectrics of hybrid improper polar metals, for instance via electrical or optical means,{ or THz manipulation using the squeezing effect to reduce the out-of-plane polarization~\cite{Chen2022}.
+Future works will investigate how to further stabilize these super-ordered phases and manipulate the polar order in various BFO-based superlattices.
+A promising prospect is the use of tensile bi-axial strain, as shown in the Supplemental Material~\citep{SMxu2024}.}